OperationSpark/first-website/README.md

 ### TODO 14: Go Live

-Let's put our site on the internet so that anyone can look at it!
+Let's put our site on the Internet so that anyone can look at it!

 With <a href="https://pages.github.com/" target="_blank">GitHub Pages</a>, once you push your changes from your Cloud9 workspace up to your GitHub repository, you page will be live on the Internet.